How to go about it

 4. Get your title deed

-We recommend you keep the following in mind if you have an outstanding balance on your loan and are selling your home:
+If you have an outstanding balance on your loan and are selling your property, remember the following:

 • Provide us with a 90-day notice of account closure.
 If this notice is not given, an early-termination fee will be charged.